adiq/stah/README.md

-Code the flexible Python IRC Bot
+Stah - IRC Bot
 ================================

+Stah is a fork of awesome [Code](https://github.com/Liamraystanley/Code) project.

-Code (on #L @ irc.esper.net) is a open source python IRC bot.
-Code can run on any operating system that supports Python 2.7.
+Stah is a open source python IRC bot working in polish language.
+Stah is modified for use on #wn (freenode) channel.

+Can run on any platform with python 2.7.

 Features
 --------
 ________

-Code is packed full of features ranging from raw IRC functions to modules that can be unloaded and loaded with ease.
-Some features include:

 Fast & light weight
-- Code is very small, so it won't take up resources.
+- Very small, so it won't take up resources.

 Load & unload modules
-- Code has the ability to load user defined IRC modules, that are pre-made or ones that you create.
-Code also can live-reload modules for active and fast development.
+- Ability to load user defined IRC modules, that are pre-made or ones that you create.
+You can also live-reload modules for active and fast development.

 Very user friendly
-- It is very easy to install and run Code, even if you have no knowledge of ever running a IRC bot before.
+- It is very easy to install and run Stah, even if you have no knowledge of ever running a IRC bot before.
 Help commands also help you with specific documentation for almost every command.

 Easy to use API
 - When creating your own modules, it is always very easy to have a fully documented API and easy to understand functions.
-See the [Wiki](https://github.com/Liamraystanley/Code/wiki)
+See the [Code Wiki Pages](https://github.com/Liamraystanley/Code/wiki)

 Open-Source
 - Found a bug, feature, or technical support/advice?
-You can always navigate to the [Github](https://github.com/Liamraystanley/Code/issues) page to make requests and post bugs.
-Heck, even fork Code and make your own modifications!
+You can always navigate to the Issues page to make requests and post bugs.
+Heck, even fork Stah and make your own modifications!

 Configuration
 - Almost ever single aspect of the bot is configurable to your likings.
 Don't like a module?
 Remove it.
 Like only ONE module?
 Whitelist it!